BobDempsey/node-ts-template/README.md

 - **Jest** (`Orta.vscode-jest`) - Integrated Jest testing with inline test results and debugging
 - **Path Intellisense** (`christian-kohler.path-intellisense`) - Autocomplete for file paths in your code

-### Installing Extensions

-VS Code will automatically prompt you to install recommended extensions when you open the project.
-Alternatively, you can:

-1. Open the Extensions view (Cmd+Shift+X on macOS, Ctrl+Shift+X on Windows/Linux)
-2. Type `@recommended` in the search box
-3. Install the extensions listed under "Workspace Recommendations"

 ## Configuration

 ### TypeScript Configuration